hexinfra/gorox/README.md

 -------------------

 We provide some example configs for Gorox to use, see them under conf/examples.
-For example, if you are using Gorox as an HTTP reverse proxy, there is a demo config in conf/examples/http_proxy.conf, you can modify it and start Gorox like:
+For example, if you would like to use Gorox as an HTTP reverse proxy, there is a demo config in conf/examples/http_proxy.conf, you can modify it and start Gorox
+like:

     shell> ./gorox -config conf/examples/http_proxy.conf